 A Biography of John Dee

 Dee’s personal piety was unquestionably sincere, though the particular character of his Christianity was—to say the least—idiosyncratic and certainly heterodox when measured against the teachings of any church, whether Catholic or Protestant.
-The year after his arrest he was serving as Bonner’s personal chaplain, and he later petitioned Mary, citing the dispersal and destruction of the monastic libraries, to found a royal library in which “such incredible store, as well of Writers Theological, as in all other liberal Sciences, might be saved and recovered.”
-(Roberts & Watson, 194) Throughout his life, Dee appears to have accommodated his faith with the beliefs of the powerful, whether that was the restored Catholicism of Mary, a Reformed Church of England under Edward and Elizabeth, or the Catholic establishment of France and the Holy Roman Empire.
+The year after his arrest he was serving as Bonner’s personal chaplain, and he later petitioned Mary, citing the dispersal and destruction of the monastic libraries, to found a royal library in which “such incredible store, as well of Writers Theological, as in all other liberal Sciences, might be saved and recovered” (Roberts and Watson, Catalogue, p.
+194).
+Throughout his life, Dee appears to have accommodated his faith to the beliefs of the powerful, whether the restored Catholicism of Mary, a Reformed Church of England under Edward and Elizabeth, or the Catholic establishment of France and the Holy Roman Empire.
 This may have been due more to a pietistic disregard for the precision of theology rather than a politique cynicism that might also have been entirely uncharacteristic of Dee, but it left him distrusted by influential figures on both sides of the confessional divide that convulsed sixteenth-century Europe.

-Dee undertook further travels on the continent, again seeking out his peers, including Conrad Gessner at Zurich, as Dee travelled from the Low Countries, through the Swiss cantons to Italy before returning to England in 1564, weighed down with the books purchased on his travels.
-These were installed shortly thereafter in a permanent residence outside London, at Mortlake in Surrey, which nevertheless facilitated courtly visitors owing to its convenient location close to the royal palace at Richmond, and along the court’s route there from Westminster.
-Despite this considerable move west of the metropolis, Dee long identified closely with the city: the style of his autograph, “Joannes Dee Londinensis,” appearing on the title page of his copy of Geoffrey of Monmouth’s medieval Britanniae utriusque regum (Paris, 1517).
+Dee undertook further travels on the continent, again seeking out his peers, including Conrad Gessner at Zurich, as Dee journeyed from the Low Countries, through the Swiss cantons to Italy before returning to England in 1564, weighed down with the books purchased along the way.
+These were installed shortly thereafter in a permanent residence outside London, at Mortlake in Surrey, which nevertheless accommodated courtly visitors owing to its convenient location close to the royal palace at Richmond, and along the court’s route there from Westminster.
+Despite this considerable move west of the metropolis, Dee long identified closely with the city, as is seen in the style of his autograph, “Joannes Dee Londinensis,” appearing on the title page of his copy of Geoffrey of Monmouth’s medieval Britanniae utriusque regum (Paris, 1517).

-Married by the mid-1560s and long supported (in apparent non-residency) by at least two ecclesiastical livings in Worcestershire and Lincolnshire, Dee was nonetheless often applying for further preferments to underwrite his expensive alchemical and book collecting enterprises.
-By 1570 perhaps Dee’s most famous publication appeared, his “Mathematical Preface” to the Billingsley translation of Euclid, an encomium by the Elizabethan mathematician to the infinite, but practical applications of geometry to all manner of pragmatic arts, including his peculiarly worded disciplines of “Anthropographe” (measuring symmetries within the “perfect body of man”) and “Trochelike” (calculating all forms of circular motion), et cetera.
+Married by the mid-1560s and long supported (in apparent non-residency) by at least two ecclesiastical livings in Worcestershire and Lincolnshire, Dee nonetheless often applied for further preferments to underwrite his expensive alchemical and book-collecting enterprises.
+By 1570 perhaps Dee’s most famous publication appeared, his “Mathematical Preface” to Sir Henry Billingsley’s English translation of Euclid.
+Dee’s preface was an encomium by the Elizabethan mathematician to the infinite, but practical applications of geometry to all manner of pragmatic arts, including his peculiarly worded disciplines of “Anthropographe” (measuring symmetries within the “perfect body of man”) and “Trochelike” (calculating all forms of circular motion), and so on.
 Numerous other learned tracts would appear under Dee’s name throughout his long and illustrious career.

-Dee’s profound interest in magic and divination—including his own possession of a famous black obsidian mirror (in fact an exotic Aztec artefact later owned as a curiosity by the collector Horace Walpole) and crystal ball—caused him to employ several mediums, most notably Edward Kelley.
-It was with Kelley that he undertook yet another extensive itinerary to the continent, particularly through his association, beginning in 1583, with the Polish prince Albrecht Łaski, palatine of Sieradż in Poland, who was greatly inclined to Dee’s alchemical knowledge.
+Dee’s profound interest in magic and divination—including his own possession of a famous black obsidian mirror (in fact an exotic Aztec artifact later owned as a curiosity by the collector Horace Walpole) and crystal ball—caused him to employ several mediums, most notably Edward Kelley.
+It was with Kelley that he undertook yet another extensive itinerary to the continent, particularly through his association, beginning in 1583, with the Polish prince Albrecht Łaski, palatine of Sieradż in Poland, who was greatly inclined toward Dee’s alchemical knowledge.
 The occasion of this journey proved both propitious and disastrous.
-In anticipation of this departure, Dee planned for some 800 books to be taken with him in train, and occasioned a fine catalogue of his library to be made.
+In anticipation of this departure, Dee planned to take some eight hundred books with him in train, and ordered a fine catalogue of his library to be made.
 During his long absence, a substantial portion of the books he had left under the unfortunate stewardship of his brother-in-law, Nicholas Fromonds, were confiscated or carried off by his antagonists, some of whom tried to erase traces of his ownership while preserving his characteristic marginalia.

 ― Matthew Symonds and Earle Havens